 Intricately woven like the sturdy yet beautiful baskets of the Cherokee weavers, ones made of river cane once so plentiful in these parts and carefully dyed with bloodroot, the Cherokee culture beckons.

-- Explore the age-old arts and crafts of the Cherokee artisans at Qualla Arts and Crafts Mutual, Inc.; see them made and demonstrated at Oconaluftee Indian Village, with its incredibly vivid recreation of a historic Cherokee village.
+- Explore the age-old arts and crafts of the Cherokee artisans at Qualla Arts and Crafts Mutual, Inc.; see them made and demonstrated at Oconaluftee Indian Village, which incredibly vividly recreates a historic Cherokee village.

 - Attend the spectacular outdoor Cherokee drama “Unto These Hills” under a starry night.